-We are grateful to Jennifer C. Thomas and Kellie K. Magill Engel for assistance during the course of this work.
+We are grateful to Jennifer C. Thomas and Kellie K. Magill Engel for assistance during the course of this work, and to two anonymous reviewers for their comments on the manuscript.
 We dedicate this small contribution to the memory of Shôichi F. Sakagami (1927-1996), who initially recognized the distinctiveness of the taxon and whose many contributions to the stingless bees of the Indomalayan and Australasian realms have served as a strong foundation for our fundamental understanding of this rich diversity.
 This is a contribution of the Division of Entomology, University of Kansas Natural History Museum.